JohnArochaDev/Weather-App/README.md

 ### Weather
-This website will allow you to view the current weather, as well as the forcasted weather anywhere on earth.
+This website will allow you to view the current weather, as well as the forecasted weather anywhere on earth.

 ## User Story